-Patients diagnosed with DVT can be discharged and sent home with injectable or oral anticoagulation medicine.
-That said, every patient is different and patients can be admitted to the hospital if their physician believes it’s necessary.
+If a DVT is confirmed, you may be discharged and sent home with injectable or oral anticoagulant medication (sometimes called a blood thinner).
+That said, every patient is different, and you may be admitted to the hospital if the ER doctor believes it’s necessary.

-After your visit to the emergency department, it’s important to follow up with your primary care physician.
-They can help guide the next phase of your treatment.
-They may refer you to a doctor who specializes in cardiovascular disease.
+After your visit to the ED, it’s important to follow up with your primary care provider (PCP) within the next several days.
+Your PCP can help guide the next phase of your treatment and may refer you to a doctor who specializes in cardiovascular disease.

 Take your symptoms seriously.
 The ED is there to help you in times of need.
 It’s always better to make the trip and have a blood clot ruled out than to stay home and potentially have complications.